 Prime Day 2020 could also be an amazing time for anyone looking to snap up the current generation consoles – the PS4 and the Xbox One.
 That's because the PS5 and new Xbox Two will be coming in time for Christmas 2020 so you can expect stock of the current consoles to get some hefty price cuts in the months leading up to the release of the new consoles.
 That should please gamers as console deals were rather thin on the ground over Prime Day 2019 and Black Friday 2019.

 And as with 2019, Amazon Prime Day 2020 won't just be about deals for Amazon Prime subscribers.
-Expect to see big sales from retailers including Walmart and Best Buy in the US and Currys and John Lewis in the UK, both online and in store.
+Expect to see big 'Alternative Prime Day' sales from retailers including Walmart and Best Buy in the US and Currys and John Lewis in the UK, both online and in store.

 What sold well on Amazon Prime Day 2019?

 We know from our own data that Amazon devices were hugely popular this year, which is hardly surprising given the massive price drops they saw.
-The Echo Show hit its cheapest ever price, so that was a big hit in the sale as was the Echo Dot, which hit a £22 Prime Day low.
+The Echo Show hit its cheapest ever price, so that was a big hit in the sale as was the Echo Dot, which hit a £22 Prime Day low (and that price has not been beaten since).

 Other products that proved popular were 4K TVs, coffee machines, headphones and fitness bands.